Paragliding training information

 For P1/PPG1 & tandem students: Take a look at the appropriate training videos.
 Tandem students (PG or PPG) must also study this one page introduction required by the FAA.
 Once these steps are completed, we can schedule your flight.

 Flight school is conducted at the Evergreen Turf farms.
 Ground school is at our shop.

 "If you are too busy to practice kiting your glider, you are too busy to train."

 Generally, we schedule flight school during weekends and holidays, weather permitting.
 However, we can also schedule at other times when the student is available.

-Flying along the White Mountains, Owens Valley, CA. It does not get better than this.
+Flying PG along the White Mountains, Owens Valley, CA. It does not get better than this.
 The launch was about 20 miles in the distance known as "Piute".
 Mt.
 Whitney is just visible in the distant right.

 Notes on our training program

 Instruction at Southwest Airsports is 100% personal, comprehensive and includes towing certification and how to fly in a high altitude, mountainous desert environment – the most difficult there is.
 When a student pilot graduates from Southwest Airsports, he will be able to fly as safely as possible anywhere in the world with confidence.